hcbaker/Puwr/README.md

 Note this script is purley just a small enumeration script, and does not directly attack any found devices on the network.
 Wether you decide to remain persistence on the machine and use it to attack other devices from it, is your choice.

-I encourage you carry out these techniques with **permission**, and stay in the legal bound of things.
+I encourage you carry out these techniques with **permission**, and stay in the legal bounds of things.
-Cyber attacks are highly illegal, and no one but you is responsible for any crime.
+Unathorized cyber attacks are highly illegal, and no one but you is responsible for any crime!

 # License
 Puwr uses the MIT License.
 You can read about it here: